doctorfree/RoonCommandLine/README.md

 name of the desired media or enough of a substring to uniquely match must be supplied.
 This applies to playing an album, artist, genre, playlist, or tag.
 For example, the command "roon -a Tull" would play media by artist "Jethro Tull" unless there were multiple artist name matches to the substring "Tull".
+All partial matching is case sensitive - "roon -a tull" would not match "Jethro Tull".

 ## Contents

-[**roon**](bin/roon) - Shell script frontend to run on systems that can SSH in to the Roon API server.
-This script can be used to issue Roon commands via the command line and SSH.
+[**roon**](bin/roon) - Shell script frontend that provides the primary user interface to communicate commands via the Python Roon API.
+Recommended usage is to issue Roon commands and queries via the `roon` frontend rather than executing the following commands directly.

 [**clone_pyroon**](bin/clone_pyroon) - Shell script to retrieve the pyroon project source code from Github and apply my patches